cornell-chem-7870/lecture_notes/_sources/hpc-02-virtual-environments.md

 After activation, your shell prompt usually changes to indicate that the environment is active.
 The command `which python` should now point to the Python executable inside the environment.

 Once you have created the environment, you can use it on later interactive sessions or inside batch jobs by activating it with `source ~/envs/chem7870/bin/activate` before running your code.
 This makes it easy to maintain a consistent software environment across different runs and different users.
+You can *leave* the environment by running the command `deactivate`, which restores the previous Python environment.

 Some important details: